cloud-elements/devportal/docs/elements/quickbooksonline/authenticate.md

 You can authenticate with {{page.heading}} to create your own instance of the {{page.heading}} element only through APIs.
 Once authenticated, you can use the element instance to access the different functionality offered by the {{page.heading}} platform.

+{% include note.html content="Use only Production Keys to authenticate with QuickBooks.
+You cannot make API requests with sandbox credentials.  " %}

 Authenticating through API follows a multi-step OAuth 2.0 process that involves:

 {% include workflow.html displayNames="Redirect URL,Authenticate Users,Authenticate Instance" links="#getting-a-redirect-url,#authenticating-users-and-receiving-the-authorization-grant-code,#authenticating-the-element-instance" active=" "%}